Jcabs129/Face-Detection-And-Censorship/README.md

 <h3>Setup</h3>
-Must use a platform that supports face detection, Chrome browser is what i have used in this project.
+Must use a platform that supports face detection, Chrome browser is what i have used in this project. <br />
-1. chrome://flags
+1. chrome://flags<br />
-2. Experimental Web Platform Web features - enabled
+2. Experimental Web Platform Web features - enabled<br />
-3. Restart browser
+3. Restart browser<br />

   1. git clone project (https://docs.github.com/en/enterprise/2.13/user/articles/cloning-a-repository)<br />
   2. cd into the directory<br />